7im/weather/README.md

 On successful build, the latest code will be deployed to production site - https://weather-app-test.herokuapp.com/

-## TODO
+## Nice to have
 - Add detail view
-- unit switch
 - Display data in different views: now, hourly, daily

-## Nice to have
 - add city search input with autocomplete
 - geo location api to locate user
 - web responsive layout